ska-sa/images-hub/README.md

 ## Frontend

-The frontend of this application is built using Angular 16 (comprising Hyper Text Markup Language, Cascasde Style Sheet, and Typescript), providing a user-friendly interface for interacting with the application's features, and utilizing advanced angular feature such as lazy loading.
+The frontend of this application is built using Angular 16, which incorporates Hypertext Markup Language (HTML), Cascading Style Sheets (CSS), and TypeScript.
+This combination provides a user-friendly interface for interacting with the application's features.
+Also, it leverages advanced Angular capabilities, such as lazy loading, to enhance performance and efficiency.

-### Angular Application Structure
+### Angular Building Blocks

 <ul>
     <li>app</li>